-Find My iPhone (in Settings (a) > Find My) helps you find your phone if it is lost or stolen.
+Find My iPhone (in Settings @ > Find My) helps you find your phone if it is lost or stolen.

-When Find My iPhone is turned on, your device may be found through the Find My network for up to 24 hours after it has been turned off or disconnected from the internet.
+When Find My iPhone is turned on, your device may be found through the Find My network for up to 24 hours after it has been powered off or disconnected from the internet.
 The location of your device is visible through Find My in the Devices tab on your other devices, and to anyone in Family Sharing you share your location with.

-If you need to get to a safe location and you want to turn off your device, but you're concerned that someone else may use this feature to find your location, you can temporarily turn off the Find My Network when you turn off the device by tapping iPhone Findable After Power Off (under Slide to Power Off) and following the on-screen instructions.
+If you need to get to a safe location and you want to turn off your device, but you're concerned that someone else may use this feature to find your location, you can temporarily turn off the Find My Network when you power off the device by tapping iPhone Findable After Power Off (under Slide to Power Off) and following the onscreen instructions.
 Use the task below if you want to disable this feature.

-CAUTION: When you turn off Find My [device] and Find My network, you aren't able to locate, lock or erase your device if it's lost or stolen.
+Caution: When you turn off Find My [device] and Find My network, you aren't able to locate, lock, or erase your device if it's lost or stolen.

-- On your iPhone or iPad: Go to Settings > [your name] > Find My > Find My iPhone > Find My network. - Disabling this feature means you can't use it if your device is lost or stolen and turned off. - On your Mac: Choose Apple menu () > System Settings, click your name at the top of the sidebar, then click iCloud.
+- - Disabling this feature means you can't use it if your device is lost or stolen and powered down. - On your Mac: Choose Apple menu € > System Settings, click your name at the top of the sidebar, then click iCloud.
 Click Show More Apps then click Find My Mac.